pson0001/weather-app/README.md

 1. Buid
-    1. Unzip the weatherapp.zip
+    1. Unpack the weatherapp.weatherapp.tar.gz
-    2. Open terminal to the local directory of weatherapp
+    2. Open terminal to the local directory of weatherapp file
     3. Type "node server.js" to terminal
 2. Run
     1. Open browser